WHITEHAVEN'S HISTORIC LINKS

 Britain's most prized possessions.
 No doubt some of that sugar and rum sailed home to Whitehaven!

-young children.
+with three young children.
 The family returned with him to Whitehaven.
-The
+The two

-two sons Augustine and John became pupils at Appleby Grammar School.
+sons Augustine and John became pupils at Appleby Grammar School.
+Tragically

-the church, the only part left standing after a fire in 1971.
+tower of the church, the only part left standing after a fire in 1971.
+After

-After her death a dispute over her will resulted in her children
+her death a dispute over her will resulted in her children being taken back

 *Number 151/152 Queen Street may have been erected for William Gale, a merchant who had ships trading with the then booming American tobacco growing colonies.